That time when our team’s research with Japanese islanders resulted in the design of an innovative Japanese school, which opened in 2019

 College of the Atlantic

 Across Japan, youth migrate to larger cities for better education and jobs, creating a widespread problem.
-Consequently, they generate economic hardship for the predominantly elderly population behind on the smaller islands, such as the island Ōsakikamijima where 70% of the islanders are over 65.
+Consequently, they generate economic hardship for the predominantly elderly population who stay behind on the smaller islands, such as the island Ōsakikamijima where 70% of the islanders are over 65.

 Figure 1: The student team interviewed teens, young adults, community leaders, town elders, and business owners about the economic needs of their community.